Displaying data on your pages

 Selecting a model for a data component

-When a data component is selected you will find the model option in the sidebar.
+When a data component is selected, you will find the Model option in the sidebar.

-will open up the model browser where you can find all models available in your application:
+Pressing the button Select model will open up the model browser, where you can find all models available in your application:

 Filter a model